port-labs/port-docs/docs/platform-overview/port-components/entity.md

 ### Relation mapping example

-Let's assume we have a Relation between the `deployment` and `microservice` Blueprints named `deployment-to-microservice`.
+Let's assume we have a Relation between the `deployment` and `microservice` Blueprints named `microservice`.

 One of our microservices is called `Notification Service` with the identifier `notificationService`.